-In the engineering workshop, no matter what size it is, the chances are you will need a metal cutting bandsaw.
-This is mainly for cutting and sizing your stock.
-You can, of course, on certain bandsaws produce intricate shapes for sculpting and architecture.
+In the engineering workshop, no matter what size it is the chances are you will need a metal cutting bandsaw.
+This is mainly for cutting and sizing your stock and on certain bandsaws you can produce intricate shapes for sculpting and architecture.

-Some traditionalists out there may argue that a hacksaw will suffice, but if you are sizing large amounts of metal, you can’t beat the speed and accuracy a metal cutting bandsaw provides.
-Not to mention the lack of physical exertion.
-For he hobbyist, you may wonder if the initial outlay is worth it, and that will depend entirely on how much you need to cut.
+Some traditionalists out there may argue that a hacksaw will suffice, but if you are sizing large amounts of metal you can’t beat the speed and accuracy that a metal cutting bandsaw provides, not to mention the lack of physical exertion required.
+For the hobbyist, you may wonder if the initial outlay is worth it and that will depend entirely on how much you need to cut.
 For those who work in fabrication workshops, they are vital and that’s where some key features come into play.

 Horizontal or vertical?